Running A Pest Control Business In 2020: Debunking The ‘Insect Armageddon’ Theory

 Riis’ experiences prompted research by the Natural History Museum of Denmark, which involved a joint effort of the University of Copenhagen, Aarhus University, and North Carolina State University, to quantify the disorienting sense that bug populations were decreasing.
 During their literature review, Riis and his fellows researchers uncovered another study published by an obscure German entomological society, which claimed that German nature reserves had lost 75% of its flying insects over 27 years.
 This soon became the sixth-most-discussed scientific paper of 2017, with headlines around the world warning of an “insect Armageddon.”

 Understandably, this figure is concerning to investors eyeing pest control businesses in 2020 and beyond.
 If the insect populations decrease, demand for flying insect-related vector health controls and treatments drop along with it.
-And while the Pestmaster Services model is resilient, thanks to our broad scope of services and animal controls, not all brands can say the same.
+And while the Pestmaster model is resilient, thanks to our broad scope of services and animal controls, not all brands can say the same.

 Pest Control Business Research Shows No Sign Of Declining Insect Service Calls Or Populations